It's a jungle out there...let me guide you through credit! It's easy...follow me.

 This is just another way they can make more money, but also a way to make sure your credit information is safe.
 Use your own judgment if you need to use their additional services.

 Credit scores are different for various industries.
-Their are different scores for mortgage, car purchases, credit cards, etc. Just because you bought a car last month and they said your score was 780, doesn't mean that will be the same score for getting a mortgage.
+Their are different scores for mortgage, car purchases, credit cards, etc. Just because you bought a car last month and they said your score was 780, doesn't mean that will be the same score when applying for a mortgage.
 Just a heads up on this one.

 Whether you are thinking of buying a home or simply curious about what’s on your credit report, it’s important to correct any errors you discover as soon as possible.
 You don’t want errors in your credit report affecting your eligibility for credit in the future.
 You can go on line to the individual bureaus and set up a user name and password and then interact with them regarding any changes.
 Careful, it is like trying to crack into Fort Knox in order to get access into their website.
 Once you are able to establish a user name and password, all works well.
-Remember, they are trying very hard to protect your information.

 You may always call me to discuss your credit report, Sherry Bitner, 941-504-1445 or email me at Sherry@SherryBitner.com